ErpNetDocs/tech/modules/crm/clientcenter/index.md

 - **Cancel** already issued sales orders before they're finalized.

-- **Download** invoices to preview them outside of the Client Center.
+- **Download** orders and invoices as PDFs for preview outside of the Client Center.

 > [!NOTE]
 >